-As with in-situ path systems for monitoring gaseous pollutants, transmissometers may be single-pass or double-pass design.
+As with in-situ path systems for monitoring gaseous pollutants transmissometers may be single-pass or double-pass design.
 Double-pass types use a reflector on the opposite side of the stack or duct so that the light is transmitted twice through the flue gas.
-Some modern single-pass designs use two identical senders and receivers on each side of the stack to alternatively transmit and receive light in order to increase sensitivity and reduce the effects of fouling of the optical surfaces.
+The single pass transmissometers have become obsolete.
+Some modern single-pass transmissometers are designed with two identical senders and receivers on each side of the stack to alternatively transmit and receive light in order to increase sensitivity and reduce the effects of fouling of the optical surfaces.
 The light sources use includes filament bulbs, light emitting diodes and lasers.

 The simplest of the transmissometers will produce an opacity that can be correlated with a smoke colour scale, e.g. the Ringelmann scale.
-More sophisticated analysers that are equipped with on-line zero and span adjustment can be programmed to produce an output proportional to 1mg/m3based on the results of calibration measurements.
+More sophisticated analysers that are equipped with on-line zero and span adjustment can be programmed to produce an output proportional to 1.0 mg/m3 based on the results of calibration measurements.

-Transmissometers are usually of the cross duct design with a sender and receiver on opposite sides of the stack, or with a reflector to pass the light through the flue gas twice.
-Point in-situ analysers have been developed in which the light source and detector are carried at opposite ends of a rigid tube.
+Transmissometers are usually designed for cross duct measurement with a sender and receiver on opposite sides of the stack for single pass system.
+For double pass both light source and receiver are placed in the same side with a reflector at opposite end to pass the light through the flue gas twice.

+Point in-situ transmissometer type analysers have been developed in which the light source and detector are carried at opposite ends of a rigid tube.
 The tube contains a series of slots which allows the passage of PM-laden flue gas through the tube and hence between the light source and detector.
 This arrangement overcomes some of the problems associated with the cross duct systems with regard to alignment of sender and receiver and differential expansion caused by temperature variations, and stack vibrations.

 Limitations of measurement: Transmissometry (Opacity monitors) is used extensively worldwide to monitor, "Opacity".
 This is particularly true in the utility and power generation industries.
 Adoption of opacity monitors for particulate matter monitoring in stacks is less universal due to their inapplicability to the lower levels of particulate now found in industrial processes.
 Industries where Opacity monitors are still well accepted are the power, cement and steel industries due to their historical experience in satisfying opacity requirements.
 There are a number of Opacity instruments with TUV approvals for particulate measurement.
-Their limitations are widely accepted as follows:
+The certification ranges for opacity monitor are dependent on path length.
+The measuring range of 0-1000mg/m3 is suggested for a path length of 0.5 to 15 mt.
+However, low range i.e. 0 to 10 mg/Nm3 can be monitored in stack with minimum 5m path length.
+The limitations of technologies are widely accepted.